Accelerated Second Degree (ASD) Nursing Program

 About the Program

-The Accelerated Second Degree (ASD) program is designed for students with a previous bachelor's degree who do not yet have an RN license.
-The ASD Program is a concentrated sixteen-month program of study that will prepare you to meet the healthcare needs of a diverse society.
+The Accelerated Second Degree (ASD) program is designed for students with a previous bachelor's degree who do not yet have a Registered Nurse (RN) license.
+The ASD program is a concentrated sixteen-month program of study that will prepare you to meet the healthcare needs of a diverse society.

 Students interested in applying to the Accelerated Second Degree program are encouraged to attend an information session to get the latest information regarding the application process prior to applying.
 Information sessions are held once a month, and the schedule can be downloaded below.